Petition to allow cannabis for recreational adult use filed in Oklahoma

 But of legalization he said: “It’s not a matter of if; it’s a matter of when.
 We need to settle down, get some good transparency and get some new structure.”

-ORCA is expected to maintain a list of signature locations at orcaok.com after submitting the petitions to the Oklahoma Secretary of State's Office on Thursday.
+Oklahomans for Responsible Cannabis Action is expected to maintain a list of signature-gathering locations at orcaok.com.

 Featured: Oklahoma Medical Marijuana Authority update, Oct.
 1, 2021